GERMANY >> GERMAN MUSIC >> SINGERS' MOVEMENT

 SINGERS' MOVEMENT

-German music played a significant role in German history and the process of unifying the country.
-The singers conveyed a political message, sometimes encrypted to protect them against repressions.
-The first singing societies of the early 1800s have their origins in an increasing spirit of resistance against the French occupation of German territory and were a mobilization of people to take a stand for the German idea.
-The male choirs took their inspirations from Russian soldier choirs.
-Whereas the first choirs promoted awareness for a Prussian national character, the choirs after 1824 promoted German unity and communal spirit.
-The singers' movement started with the foundation of the male chorus of Stuttgart in 1824.
-It had spread from there to the Swabian hinterland before the movement reached Baden, Bavaria, Hesse, and Thuringia.
-The first singing societies were exclusive clubs of the upper and educated class.
-However, the events of the pre-March era and the demand for more civil freedoms within a unified German state opened the societies for the common German man.
-Since the 1830s, they had a folksy and attractive character to promote this communal spirit.
-The first singing festival took place in Stuttgart in 1827.
-Other prominent festivals that held a political message were the singing festivals in Magdeburg (1828), Nuernberg (1833), and Wuerzburg (1845).
-The events emphasized unity.
-The singers from all corners of the German Confederation didn't come as strangers but as singing warriors for the same cause.
-Popular songs were Heinrich Marschner's "Liedesfreiheit" (freedom of songs) and Moritz Arndt's ambitious political song "Was ist des Deutschen Vaterland" (What is the German fatherland?).
+Initially, the first singing societies were exclusive clubs for the upper and educated classes.
+However, the events of the pre-March era and the demand for more civil freedoms within a unified German state opened the societies to the common German man.
+Since the 1830s, the societies had a folksy and attractive character to promote communal spirit.
+The first singing festival took place in Stuttgart in 1827, and other notable festivals that carried a political message were the singing festivals in Magdeburg (1828), Nuremberg (1833), and Würzburg (1845).
+These events emphasized unity, and singers from all corners of the German Confederation came not as strangers, but as singing warriors for the same cause.
+Popular songs during this time included Heinrich Marschner's "Liedesfreiheit" (freedom of songs) and Moritz Arndt's ambitious political song "Was ist des Deutschen Vaterland?"
+(What is the German Fatherland?).

 SOURCES / QUELLENANGABE: